 The Company accounts for its stock-based compensation and awards using the intrinsic-value method of accounting as outlined in Accounting Principles Board ("APB") Opinion 25 and related interpretations.
 Under the intrinsic-value methodology, no compensation expense is recognized for stock option awards granted at, or above, the fair market value of the stock on the date of grant.
 Accordingly, no compensation expense has been recognized for the Company's stock option plans or employee stock purchase plan in its consolidated statements of operations.
-Had compensation expense for the Company's stock option plans and employee stock purchase plan been determined in accordance with SFAS No. 123, "Accounting for Stock-Based Compensation," the Company's net loss attributable to common shareholders and corresponding basic and diluted loss per share would have been the following (in thousands, except for per share amounts):
+Had compensation expense for the Company's net loss attributable to common shareholders and corresponding basic and diluted loss per share would have been the following (in thousands, except for per share amounts):